muramasa2402/DroNeS-LLV/docs/content/installation/python3.rst

 ======
 This section contains instructions on how to install Python on respective systems.

-Please note that Python 3.6.7 is the version that the project has been tested against.
+.. note:: Python 3.6.7 is the version that the project has been tested against.
 You can use 3.x but no support will be given.

 Ubuntu
 ******